 Unfortunately with this conquest were erased almost all memories about the building of great road which was named also Ara Metua – road of ancestors.

 Centuries ago Ara Metua was a true wonder.
-For most part this 29 – 29.5 km long and 4.6 – 5 m wide road was paved with basalt or coral slabs.
-In villages road had kerbs of larger stones at both sides, there were made also stone seats – possibly for talkative villagers enjoying small talk with passers by.
+For the most part, this 29 – 29.5 km long and 4.6 – 5 m wide road was paved with basalt or coral slabs.
+In villages roads had curbs of larger stones at both sides, there were made also stone seats – possibly for talkative villagers enjoying small talk with passers-by.
 Some of the last such seats were standing at Arai Te Tonga in the north-eastern part of island.

 Bananas and platans were planted along the road, houses were located 10 – 30 m away from it.

-Road went along the basis of hills, dividing the island into inner and outer part.
-Six tribes of Rarotonga for most part were in the state of war and people were living inside the road ring, in the mountains.
-During the wars only armed groups crossed the road and went towards the sea to fish.
+Road went along the basis of hills, dividing the island into the inner and outer parts.
+Six tribes of Rarotonga, for the most part, were in a state of war and people were living inside the road ring, in the mountains.
+During the wars, only armed groups crossed the road and went towards the sea to fish.

 This changed with the coming of missionaries in the 19th century.
 Step by step the hostilities among the people of Rarotonga decreased and they moved across the road, to the seaside.

-Major part of Ara Metua exists up this day, although in some places the route has slightly changed.
-Approximately three fourths of the island can be circumnavigated by this road and only in some sections one should return to the younger Ara Tapu, which goes along the sea.
-Ara Metua has been preserved in northern, western, north-eastern side as 19.4 km long section, in the south-east as 2.8 km long section and as a 1.3 km long section in the south.
+Major part of Ara Metua exists up to this day, although in some places the route has slightly changed.
+Approximately three-fourths of the island can be circumnavigated by this road and only in some sections, one should return to the younger Ara Tapu, which goes along the sea.
+Ara Metua has been preserved in the northern, western, north-eastern sides as a 19.4 km long section, in the south-east as 2.8 km long section, and as a 1.3 km long section in the south.
 Faint traces of former road are seen over the "missing" three sections which are 5.5 – 6 km long.

-Ancient road structure in general is not visible anymore – for most part this is common paved street, turning into dirt road further in the country.
-Major modernisation works were made during the World War II.
+Ancient road structure, in general, is not visible anymore – for the most part, this is a common paved street, turning into dirt road further in the country.
+Major modernization works were made during World War II.

 As all ancient roads, Ara Metua is less busy and more scenic than Ara Tapu.
 Along the old road are found sacred ancient sites – marae, including the most sacred one – Arai Te Tonga.
-Many casual places are located along this road as well – nearby is hospital, hotels, prison, university, national stadium, airstrip.
-For most part Ara Metua goes through gardens and farms.
+Many casual places are located along this road as well – nearby is a hospital, hotels, prison, university, the national stadium, airstrip.
+For the most part, Ara Metua goes through gardens and farms.

-There is little evidence left telling about amazing achievement of ancient Polynesians.
+There is little evidence left telling about the amazing achievement of ancient Polynesians.

 - Matthew Campbell, Memory and monumentality in the Rarotongan landscape, 2006, Antiquity 80:102-117.
 Accessed 13.01.11.

-The diverse Cook Islands represent a true spirit of southern seas – on many of these islands people still are living slow paced and tasty lives amidst beautiful scenery.
-As always, there is the other side of coin: frequent warfare in the past, terrible hurricanes and worries about rising sea level.
-Islands are associated with New Zealand – but nevertheless they represent an independent nation.
+The diverse Cook Islands represent a true spirit of southern seas: on many of these islands, people still are living slow-paced and tasty lives amidst beautiful scenery.
+As always, there is the other side of the coin: frequent warfare in the past, terrible hurricanes, and worries about rising sea levels.

 Even today, we can admit with some pleasure, there are thousands of mysteries left for us.